korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>Actually, there is no easy way to create an instance via builder pattern.
+Actually, there is no easy way to create an instance via builder pattern.
-<br>To do it we have to add a static nested builder class with the same contract as in abstract class.
+To do it we have to add a static nested builder class with the same contract as in abstract class.
-<br>Also, we should add a method `builder()` which returns generated builder class.
+Also, we should add a method `builder()` which returns generated builder class.
 ~~~ java
 @AutoValue
 public abstract class User {